linked-db/linked-ql/README.md

 * The same LinkedQL Edge Protocol is used
 * Only the **transport changes** (message ports, instead of HTTP)
 * The calling code (`db.query()`) remains identical

+For more on the runtime setup side, see [Dialects & Clients ↗](https://linked-ql.netlify.app/docs/setup#edge).

 ---